Last Updated: January 15, 2021

 Given these statistics, our teleprospecting and appointment setting services save 29% of a salesperson’s time, every working day.
 That equates to nearly 2.5 hours per day, 12.5 hours per week, 50 hours per month, and 652 hours per year for that one salesperson to be focused on what they do best, selling.

 At NIHR, building relationships is what we do best.
-Our tenured consultants identify key contacts and possess the industry knowledge to start the connection with the right person at the right time.
+Your team will identify key contacts and, using their industry knowledge, start the connection with the right person at the right time.
 We begin with the gatekeepers and build and nurture the relationship until the meeting is set.
-Before calls are made, it is essential to possess detailed information related to the hospital’s organizational structure, including expert knowledge of their industry status, goals and obstacles.
-We do our research to help you get ahead.
-At NIHR, we pride ourselves on serving as the bridge to those relationships that serve to increase our client’s revenue, brand awareness and market reputation with the power of meaningful conversation.
+We pride ourselves on serving as the bridge to those relationships that serve to increase our client’s revenue, brand awareness and market reputation with the power of meaningful conversation.